 the humanity of our condition in a way nothing but the performing arts can do.
 We teach the rewards of hard work, working as a team, and

 taking chances to open yourself up to new and different ideas and feelings.

-who share their passion for musical theater, and have the time of their lives.
-But as the program grows, new students join us every year,
+alike who share their passion for musical theater, and have the time of their lives.
+But as the program grows, new students join us every

-welcomed into our theatrical family.
+year, welcomed into our theatrical family.
 All this for only $150.00 tuition fee!
 Won't you join us this year?
-Learn to sing, dance, and act -- all at
+Learn to sing, dance, and act --

 Download the 2013 Pamphlet